 Winter Solstice is December 21st each year and is one of the oldest celebrated holidays.
 It marks the first official day of winter and is the shortest day of the year.
 It’s also a period of time when the sun sets and rises in the same part of the sky.
 In it’s simplest form, it’s a great day to gather with your friends and family, enjoy each others company and celebrate starting a new winter together!
-Decorate with a pine tree (or Christmas Tree!), pine cones, winter berries, rosemary (was popularly used in these celebrations), etc. The idea being to keep a bit of the outside indoors since theoretically… with winter about, we will all be stuck inside with cabin fever!
+Decorate with a pine tree (or Christmas Tree!), pine cones, winter berries, rosemary (was popularly used in these celebrations), etc. The idea is to keep a bit of the outside indoors since theoretically… with winter about, we will all be stuck inside with cabin fever!
 Historically, candles play a huge role in the celebration as well… with a focus on holding on to light.

 I feel it’s such a lovely and significant way to celebrate a new season, something everyone can relate to.
 This inspired me to celebrate with friends for a party… a perfect way to have fun over some seasonal food, a hot drink, maybe a DIY project too… like making a wreath?!
 Yes!